Levit513/mifare-card-programmer/README.md

 ## Deployment

-Ready for cloud deployment on Railway, Render, or Netlify.
+This application is ready for cloud deployment with optimized dependencies for serverless environments.
+Hardware-dependent packages have been removed and replaced with web-based alternatives.

-Updated: Dependencies optimized for cloud deployment.
+**Latest Update**: Removed all smartcard library dependencies for full cloud compatibility.

 ## Usage